dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 ### HTML setup

-The `<meter>` element already gives me all the features I need to fullfil the requirements:
+The `<meter>` element already gives me all the features I need to fulfill the requirements:

 ```html
 <label for="meter">Meter</label>
 <meter min="0" max="200" value="100" high="150" id="meter"></meter>
 ```

-Think of `value` as the current usage, `max` as the maximum allowed usage, and `high` as the thresold at which a system would want to nudge you with a warning before you actually run out of space.
+Think of `value` as the current usage, `max` as the maximum allowed usage, and `high` as the threshold at which a system would want to nudge you with a warning before you actually run out of space.

 And that's it for the HTML part.
-But if you are using this for something other than just plain numbers it might be a good idea to associate a [visually hidden](https://www.w3.org/WAI/WCAG22/Techniques/css/C7) <i>human</i> reading for accessibility purpose.
-In my case, I used the text as visual description of the meter value and positioned it with [Anchor positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Anchor_positioning/Using).
+But if you are using this for something other than just plain numbers, it's a good idea to add at least a [visually hidden](https://www.w3.org/WAI/WCAG22/Techniques/css/C7), human-readable description for accessibility.

+In my case, I used the text as a visual description of the meter value and positioned it with [Anchor positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Anchor_positioning/Using).

 ```html
 <label for="meter">Disk Usage</label>